GridGain-Demos/ignite-machine-learning-demo/README.md

 4. [A1_Perform_Predictions.java] When A0_build model has run and the model service is ready, now you run this to first get some new synthetic transactions (schema of the transactions is defined in the data provider service.

-NOTE: THese are not real transactions coming from an actual client system, rather they are simulated, and have the same output as training data but have the labels "hidden" and ignored at first.
+NOTE: These are not real transactions coming from an actual client system, rather they are simulated, and have the same output as training data but have the labels "hidden" and ignored at first.
 The predicted values from the RandomForest model service and the now revealed actual values are saved together and used to calculate the predictive accuracy of the Random Forest model.
 If the accuracy does not meet the hard-coded MAE then an update on the model is performed with this "new" data

 # maven commands to clear out and restart: